Results | Medical Council of Canada

 The Medical Council of Canada (MCC) has a highly rigorous scoring system and a robust quality-assurance process in place to ensure that each candidate’s performance is properly assessed.
 Before final results are released, multiple levels of verification are conducted to ensure they are accurately reported.

-Results will be available to the Practice-Ready Assessment (PRA) programs approximately 8 weeks after the examination date.
+Results will be available to the Practice-Ready Assessment (PRA) programs 5 weeks after the examination date.
+For the January 2026 exam, results will be available to the PRA programs approximately 12 weeks after the exam date due to a standard-setting exercise to establish the new Therapeutics-Decision Making (TDM) Examination pass score.
 Your results letter will also be uploaded to your physiciansapply.ca account.
 You will receive a notification by email and a message in your physiciansapply.ca account stating that you can verify your results through your account.

-The Therapeutics Decision-Making (TDM) Examination only has a pass/fail result.
-No scores are reported to the candidate or the PRA program.
+The TDM Examination currently reports only a pass/fail result.
+Scores are not reported to candidates or PRA programs at this time.

 Learn about the PRA programs